melharfi/C4RT4/README.md

 Le projet na pas été achevé, a savoir qu'un seul jeu est jouable en solo et l'autre en réseau Project is not achieved, there is only 1 game in solo and the other one needs network join party

-Un fichier C4RT4.7z contien l'api Web, attention le fichier system/bddcordon.php contien une utilisation de mysql_connect ancienne non utilisé depuis php7.
+L'api Web se trouve dans le dossier "webapi", attention le fichier system/bddcordon.php utilise des commande Mysql qui n'est plus supporté, il faut utilisé mySQLi à la place 'audela de php7 je pense".

-C4RT4.7z has the web api, make attention that a file in system/bddcordon.php use a deprecated function mysql_connect no longer user above of php7
+Web api is in "webapi" file, make attention that a file in system/bddcordon.php use a deprecated function mysql_connect no longer user above of php7, rather use mySQLi instead.